 - I could comb my hair WITHOUT conditioner (I now use this homemade conditioner, but didn’t use any during this trial experiment).

 With such great success on day one, I kept the experiment going.
-Here’s a shot from Instagram on day four of washing my hair with goat milk soap.

 But as I already mentioned, this is a far cry from how I first felt about going no ‘poo!

 Despite being relatively new to the world of natural hair care, I’d like to share my advice to those who are traveling the natural living journey and struggling with the same issues I was.

 4 Common Mistakes When Washing Hair Without Shampoo